Scale3-Labs/suitools/README.md

 # Sui Docker Upgrade Script

-Use this script to upgrade your Sui nodes running on Docker.
-The script will upgrade your node to the latest node software and start the sui node.
+The script will upgrade your existing node to the latest Sui node software and start the sui node daemon.

-Checkout our guide for setting up a Sui node on Docker. https://medium.com/scale3-labs/setup-and-run-a-sui-full-node-a4f3224e71c3
+If you don't currently run a node, checkout our guide for setting up a Sui node on Docker. https://medium.com/scale3-labs/setup-and-run-a-sui-full-node-a4f3224e71c3

 To use the Sui Docker update script login to your Sui node via ssh and follow these steps: